devflowinc/ruby-sdk/docs/ChunkApi.md

 Delete Chunk

 Delete Chunk  Delete a chunk by its id.
 If deleting a root chunk which has a collision, the most recently created collision will become a new root chunk.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples